 - Role-based access control

-Summary In order to appreciate all (or most) of the above mentioned Python frameworks, you need to have at least intermediate competency in the high-level, interpreted programming language.
-If not, then here are the top 10 best Python books to step up your game.
+In order to appreciate all (or most) of the above mentioned Python frameworks, you need to have at least intermediate competency in the high-level, interpreted programming language.
+If you are looking to learn Python or improve your Python expertise, Python for Everybody Specialization is a highly recommended course by the Python programming community.

 Which one(s) of the Python frameworks should or shouldn’t have made it to the list?
 Which is your favorite Python framework?
 Let us know via comments.